Infineon/mtb-example-btsdk-hal-low-power/README.md

 ### Hardware Setup

-*Boilerplate*

-This example uses the kit’s default configuration.
+This example uses the kit's default configuration.
 Refer to the kit guide to ensure the kit is configured correctly.

 ### Software Setup

 This code example consists of two parts: a client and a server.
-For the client, download and install the CySmart app for [iOS](https://itunes.apple.com/us/app/cysmart/id928939093?mt=8) or [Android](https://play.google.com/store/apps/details?id=com.cypress.cysmart&hl=en).
-You can also use the [CySmart Host Emulation Tool](https://www.infineon.com/cms/en/design-support/tools/utilities/wireless-connectivity/cysmart-bluetooth-le-test-and-debug-tool/) Windows PC application if you have access to the [CY5677 CySmart LE 4.2 USB Dongle](https://www.infineon.com/cms/en/product/evaluation-boards/cy5677/).
+For the client, download and install the LightBlue Connect App for [iOS](https://apps.apple.com/us/app/lightblue/id557428110) or [Android](https://play.google.com/store/apps/details?id=com.punchthrough.lightblueexplorer&gl=US).

-Scan the following QR codes from your mobile phone to download the CySmart app.
+Scan the following QR codes from your mobile phone to download the LightBlue Connect App.

 ![AppQR](./images/QR.PNG)